 A walk or ride on the bridge is going to position you for some excellent river vistas and changing perspectives—but to take in the whole of the bridge itself, you’ll need to go somewhere nearby.
 A few ideas:

-In Manhattan, head to Pier 15 down by the Seaport District for a good view.
+In Manhattan, head to Pier 15 (or one of the neighboring piers) down by the Seaport District for a good view.

 What should I do when I get to the other side?

 Where to enter

 The pedestrian stairs on the Brooklyn side are located at Washington Street and Prospect Street, right at the northeast corner of Cadman Plaza.
 You can also just walk straight onto the bridge from Adams Street.
 On the Manhattan side, cross Centre Street near the Brooklyn Bridge-City Hall subway station for the 4, 5 and 6 lines to the Brooklyn Bridge Promenade.

 Does it matter which way I cross?